 Read Daniel 1:17-20

 A. God rewarded Daniel and his friends for their faithfulness very quickly.
-Followed by the decision not to defile themselves with the royal food God imparted his wisdom on them.
+Followed by the decision not to defile themselves with the royal food God imparted his wisdom to them.
 As a result, when the king tested Daniel, Hananiah, Mishael, and Azariah he found none equal to them.

 B. He also found out that Daniel and his friends are 10 times better than all the magicians and enchanters in his whole kingdom in every matter of wisdom and understanding he questioned them about.
 (In ancient Babylonia enchanters and magicians were considered the most educated and intelligent)

 C. Daniel walked through vastly different seasons in life as he served under four different kings, (Nebuchadnezzar, Belshazzar, Darius, Cyrus).
-Still, his faithfulness to God remained the same and prosperity followed him throughout each reign.
+Still, his faithfulness to God remained the same, and prosperity followed him throughout each reign.

 All the material blessings Daniel and his friends enjoyed were the result of wisdom which was God’s reward to them.
 This has 3 implications for the church.

 I. God’s wisdom escorts material prosperity: Daniel and his friends never sought after promotions.
-Rather promotions followed them because God in the very beginning imparted his wisdom on his servants.
+Rather promotions followed them because God in the very beginning imparted his wisdom to his servants.
 This is seen not only in the life of Daniel and his colleagues but also in the life of Joseph, (Genesis 39:2-6; 39:20-23; 41:39-45).
 We too instead of seeking after material blessings must seek after wisdom.
 When we do blessings shall follow.

 II.
 Now the Bible says God shall give wisdom to anyone who asks, (James 1:5) This promise is conditional, however.
 That is we must fear God, (Psalms 111:10; Proverbs 9:10; Matthew 6:31-33).
-It should be noted that in the Bible the meaning of the word “fear” (Hebrew: yirat) is threefold and the meaning differs based on the context it used.
+It should be noted that in the Bible the meaning of the word “fear” (Hebrew: yirat) is threefold and the meaning differs based on the context used.
 First, it means “Dread” (Deuteronomy 1:29), secondly “being terrified” (Jonah 1:10) thirdly “having reverence” (Leviticus 19:3).

 III.
 The Lord expects us to fear him out of reverence.
 In other words to shun evil not because God will send us to hell otherwise but to glorify him, (1 Corinthians 10:31).
 Besides in the Old Testament hell wasn’t common teaching like it is in the New Testament.
-People observed the law because they feared excommunication.
+People observed the law because they feared ex-communication.

 IV.
 Exile, on the other hand, was actually like a litmus test that separated true worshippers from imposters.
-During the exile, excommunication came to a state of nonexistence and people behaved as they saw right.
-Daniel, Hananiah, Mishael, Azaria still obeyed God because they feared him out of reverence.
+During the exile, ex-communication came to a state of nonexistence and people behaved as they saw right.
+Daniel, Hananiah, Mishael, and Azaria still obeyed God because they feared him out of reverence.
 Their passion was to glorify him.
 Fear the Lord out of reverence.
 Desire to glorify his name in whatever you say and do.
 The Lord shall reward you with wisdom and wisdom shall escort prosperity.